Flag-br

 Focus on adequate communication, in view of capacities and needs of each learner.

-Last page update: .
+Last page update:

-Classes can be individual or in groups of up to six pupils.
-Bigger group sizes are avoided because experience has shown that bigger groups automatically break up into subgroups so the teacher needs to divide time and attention between those subgroups or spend time and energy on keeping everybody involved in one central activity.
+Groups of more than six pupils are avoided because experience has shown that bigger groups automatically break up into subgroups.
+This results in the teacher needing to divide time and attention between those subgroups or spend time and energy on keeping everybody involved in one central activity.

 Will I ever manage to speak that language?